Fios-Quest/YouTube-Scripts/src/space/newtype.md

 ### type 8

-in the context of our software, it might be that there is a meaningful difference between `"hello@example.com"` and `"Hello, example.com"`, in the same way as there is a meaningful difference between `"spaceFTW"` and
+In the context of our software, it might be that there is a meaningful difference between `"hello@example.com"` and `"Hello, example.com"`, in the same way as there is a meaningful difference between `"spaceFTW"` and

 - <!-- 6 --> six quintillion
 - <!-- 292 --> two hundred and ninty two quadrillion